 Off-balance sheet liabilities are subject to the NSFR, based broadly on whether the commitment is a credit or a liquidity facility, or some other contingent funding obligation, without assigning actual percentages other than for irrevocable and conditionally revocable credit and liquidity facilities.
 National supervisors will be able to specify the required stable funding based on national circumstances.

 In June 2015, the Basel Committee published the final version of the disclosure requirements for the NSFR.
 The Committee expected national authorities to give effect to the liquidity disclosure requirements relating to the NSFR no later than 1 January 2018.
-Banks are required to comply with these requirements from the date of the first reporting period after 1 January 2018.
+Banks were required to comply with these requirements from the date of the first reporting period after 1 January 2018.
 In February 2017, the Basel Committee published Basel III – The Net Stable Funding Ratio: frequently asked questions.

 VI FINANCIAL STABILITY BOARD